cedricwalter/cedricwalter.github.io/_posts/_joomla/2012-01-08-announcing-new-extension-cedthumbnails-2-5-0-for-joomla-1-7-2-5.md

 Is a famous PHP library for manipulating images.
 WideImage is a lot better than TimThumb for that job,.

-<div class="attention"><div class="typo-icon">Note that #Joomla 2.5 though **JImage support images manipulations**, this new extension will let you the choice to use JImage or WideImage.
-It support both!<div class="alert"><div class="typo-icon">Attention **JImage** do not support manipulation of remote file.
+<div class="attention"><div class="typo-icon">Note that #Joomla 2.5 though JImage support images manipulations, this new extension will let you the choice to use JImage or WideImage.
+It support both!<div class="alert"><div class="typo-icon">Attention JImage do not support manipulation of remote file.
 If your articles, in introtext or fulltext, have images not located on your #Joomla host, it will be better to use WideImage.\* -> Security Fix
 \# -> Bug Fix
 \+ -> Addition
 ^ -> Change